-A self-calibration is initiated on the AD7715 by writing the appropriate values (0, 1) to the MD1 and MD0 bits of the setup register.
-In the self-calibration mode with a unipolar input range, the zero-scale point used in determining the calibration coefficients is with the inputs of the differential pair internally shorted on the part (that is, AIN(+) = AIN(-) = internal bias voltage).
-The PGA is set for the selected gain (as per G1 and G0 bits in the communications register) for this zero-scale calibration conversion.
-The full-scale calibration conversion is performed at the selected gain on an internally generated voltage of $V{REF}$ /selected gain.
+A self-calibration is initiated on the AD7715 by writing the appropriate values (0, 1) to the MD1 and MD0 bits of the Setup Register.
+In the self-calibration mode with a unipolar input range, the zero-scale point used in determining the calibration coefficients is with the inputs of the differential pair internally shorted on the part (i.e., AIN(+) = AIN(-) = Internal Bias Voltage).
+The PGA is set for the selected gain (as per G1 and G0 bits in the Communications Register) for this zero-scale calibration conversion.
+The full-scale calibration conversion is performed at the selected gain on an internally generated voltage of $V{REF}$ /Selected Gain.

-The duration time for the calibration is $6 \times 1$ /output rate.
-This is made up of $3 \times 1$ /output rate for the zero-scale calibration and $3 \times 1$ /output rate for the full-scale calibration.
-At this time, the MD1 and MD0 bits in the setup register return to 0, 0.
+The duration time for the calibration is $6 \times 1$ /Output Rate.
+This is made up of $3 \times 1$ /Output Rate for the zero-scale calibration and $3 \times 1$ /Output Rate for the full-scale calibration.
+At this time the MD1 and MD0 bits in the Setup Register return to 0, 0.
 This gives the earliest indication that the calibration sequence is complete.
-The DRDY line goes high when calibration is initiated and does not return low until there is a valid new word in the data register.
-The duration time from the calibration command being issued to $\overline{\text{DRDY}}$ going low is $9 \times 1$ /output rate.
-This is made up of $3 \times 1$ /output rate for the zero-scale calibration, $3 \times 1$ /output rate for the full-scale calibration, $3 \times 1$ /output rate for a conversion on the analog input and some overhead to set up the coefficients correctly.
-If DRDY is low before (or goes low during) the calibration command write to the setup register, it may take up to one modulator cycle (MCLK IN/128) before DRDY goes high to indicate that calibration is in progress.
-Therefore, DRDY should be ignored for up to one modulator cycle after the last bit is written to the setup register in the calibration command.
+The $\overline{DRDY}$ line goes high when calibration is initiated and does not return low until there is a valid new word in the data register.
+The duration time from the calibration command being issued to $\overline{\text{DRDY}}$ going low is 9 × 1/Output Rate.
+This is made up of $3 \times 1$ /Output Rate for the zero-scale calibration, $3 \times 1$ /Output Rate for the full-scale calibration, $3 \times 1$ / Output Rate for a conversion on the analog input and some overhead to set up the coefficients correctly.
+If $\overline{DRDY}$ is low before (or goes low during) the calibration command write to the Setup Register, it may take up to one modulator cycle (MCLK IN/128) before DRDY goes high to indicate that calibration is in progress.
+Therefore, $\overline{DRDY}$ should be ignored for up to one modulator cycle after the last bit is written to the Setup Register in the calibration command.

 For bipolar input ranges in the self-calibrating mode, the sequence is very similar to that just outlined.
-In this case, the two points are exactly the same as above, but because the part is configured for bipolar operation, the shorted inputs point is actually midscale of the transfer function.
+In this case, the two points are exactly the same as above, but since the part is configured for bipolar operation, the shorted inputs point is actually midscale of the transfer function.